TunedChaos/smm2coursemanager-client/README.md

 electron-forge make
 ```

 The build should automatically detect your platform and give you the appropriate file(s) to run.
+You will need to find the `out` directory in the project's root, then the `make` directory.
+From here you will find your installer.

 ## Common Issues
 - The loading screen is taking a long time